-- key corporate governance indicators such as, among others, capital allocation, board composition, auditor tenure, management structures, corruption, cyber security, remuneration of staff and tax compliance. - disclosure according to relevant standards and support for key initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD), CDP, the Sustainability Accounting Standards Board (SASB), the UN Global Compact and the Science Based Targets initiative (SBTi), - understanding and management of environmental and social risks and opportunities, including sustainability competence at board level, relevant policies, and how ESG and sustainability risks are addressed in the value chain, - support for labour and human rights, and - contribution, through revenue exposure, to the UN's Sustainable Development Goals (SDGs)
+- key corporate governance indicators such as capital allocation, board composition, auditor tenure, management structures, corruption, cyber security, remuneration of staff and tax compliance, - disclosure according to relevant standards and support for key initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD), CDP, the Sustainability Accounting Standards Board (SASB), the UN Global Compact and the Science Based Targets initiative (SBTi), - actual performance of the company in terms of climate transition, climate adaptation, and nature-related topics - understanding and management of environmental and social risks and opportunities, including sustainability competence at board level, relevant policies, and how ESG and sustainability risks are addressed in the value chain, - support for labour and human rights, and - contribution, through revenue exposure, to the UN's Sustainable Development Goals (SDGs)

 The ESG Scorecard structures our review of relevant and material ESG risks and opportunities in an emerging and frontier market context.
-By filling in and regularly updating the Scorecards, we ensure that the entire investment team integrates relevant and material sustainability related risks and opportunities in their fundamental analysis, ensuring holistic assessments of company quality as well as attainment of the Fund's sustainable investment objective.
+By using it, we ensure that the entire investment team integrates relevant and material sustainability related risks and opportunities in their fundamental analysis, ensuring holistic assessments of company quality as well as attainment of the Fund's sustainable investment objective.